Predicting and assessing complex plant-environment interactions

 Sarah Elliott

 Hello, my name is Sarah Elliott.
 I am currently working on my Master’s in Biology here at Tennessee Technological University.
 I grew up in South Haven Michigan on my family’s farm.
 I attained my Bachelor’s in Environmental Biology from Ferris State University.
 I have worked on other research projects for the University of Michigan State and North Dakota State University, where I found out I would like to do my own research project.
-I am working with Dr. Kinmonth on the physiological and molecular responses of an endangered plant to climate change.
+I am working with Dr. Kinmonth on the physiological responses of an endangered plant to climate change.
 In my free time I love to play volleyball and go on hikes.

 Katie Pabody